 Repairs can add up over time.

 If there’s one thing homeowners know, it’s that things break and pools are no exception.
-As a pool owner, it’s recommended that you keep a dedicated savings account to cover your pool emergencies.
+As a pool owner, it’s recommended that you keep a dedicated Emergency Savings Account to cover your pool emergencies.
 Unlike a broken dishwasher, pool repairs can’t wait as they can quickly take your pool from a sparkling blue oasis into a dark green science experiment in a matter of days.
 According to estimates from FIXr, your expected repair and replacement costs could include:

 - $300 to fix a leak.